Skip to main content

 • Lobby set up: BYU DVD playing, pamphlets, donation envelopes, signage, etc.

-• Get keys to the chapel and plan to be there 1 hour at least before start time
+• Get keys to the chapel and plan to be there at least 1 hour before the start time

 • Ushers - your board can be there to greet and seat